Retail Waste Guide 2024

 What is Retail Waste?

-Retail waste includes any discarded materials generated during the operation of a retail business.
+Retail waste refers to any discarded materials produced during the operation of a retail business.

-This can include packaging materials, expired products, damaged goods, and other materials no longer deemed useful.
+This can include packaging, expired products, damaged goods, and other items that are no longer useful.

-Understanding the nature of retail waste is the first step in developing effective waste management strategies.
+Understanding what constitutes retail waste is the first step in creating effective waste management strategies.

 How to Reduce Retail Waste